svermeulen/lusc/README.md

 Lusc brings the concepts of [Structured Concurrency](https://en.wikipedia.org/wiki/Structured_concurrency) to Lua.
 The name is an abbrevriation of this (**LU**a **S**tructured **C**oncurrency).

-This programming paradigm was first popularized by the python library [Trio](https://github.com/python-trio/trio) and Lusc basically mirrors the Trio API except in Lua.
+This programming paradigm was first popularized by the python library [Trio](https://github.com/python-trio/trio) and Lusc basically mirrors the Trio API almost exactly.
 So if you are already familiar with Trio then you should be able to immediately understand and use the Lusc API.

 If you aren't familiar with Trio - then in short, Structured Concurrency makes asynchronous tasks an order of magnitude easier to manage.
 It achieves this by making the structure of code match the hierarchical structure of the async operations, which results in many benefits.
 For more details, you might check out the [trio docs](https://trio.readthedocs.io/en/stable/reference-core.html), or [these articles](https://gist.github.com/belm0/4c6d11f47ccd31a231cde04616d6bb22) (which this library was based on)